Shobhan-Patra/Fi-sh/Readme.md

-A simple hassle free File-Sharing (Fi-sh) site with private rooms
+A simple hassle free File-Sharing site with private rooms